 Grease things up

-Wipe ceramic grease onto brake pad abutments, pad slide hardware and inside the caliper's slide pin boots.
+Wipe ceramic brake pad grease onto brake pad abutments, pad slide hardware and inside the caliper’s slide pin boots.

-Now there's a new type of grease made especially for ceramic brake pads (one choice is Permatex No. 24125 Ceramic Extreme Brake Lubricant; about $17 for 8 oz. through our affiliation with amazon.com).
+Now there’s a new type of grease made especially for ceramic brake pads (one choice is Permatex No. 24125 Ceramic Extreme Brake Lubricant; about $17 for 8 oz. through our affiliation with amazon.com).
 The high-temp lube contains ground-up ceramic particles that act like ball bearings to ensure proper caliper and pad movement.
-Apply it to all slide areas as shown.
+Apply brake pad grease to all slide areas as shown.

 Next, check out: What are Drum Brakes and How do They Work?